Astriduser/Astriduser.github.io/index.md

 * loving
 * decided

-> Take this you stupid dragon> Do not dare to come back
+> Take this you stupid dragon
+> Do not dare to come back
+> Otherwise I will have to reduce your 3 heard to 1